thi-ng/blog/2016/20160105-evolutionary-failures.md

 [phenotypes](https://en.wikipedia.org/wiki/Phenotype) (individuals with specific gene expressions), which are then scored for fitness using a domain specific fitness function.
-The only real differentiator between GA and GP is that genotypes in the latter are program operators and phenotypes actual “complete” programs, needing to be run/executed before their outputs can be used for fitness scoring.
+The only real differentiator between GA and GP is that genotypes in the latter are program operators and phenotypes actual "complete" programs, needing to be run/executed before their outputs can be used for fitness scoring.
 In other words, GP is a form of progressive, goal-guided, automatic code generation and optimization - all in one.
 The most successful